Hub-Mo-Amotek/E-commerce-webshop/README.md

 FROM THERE ON OUT:
 - Break the stories down until tickets were ready for the take.
 Boy-oh-Boy, the list was long.
 With an optimistic team, like ours, that was a good thingy.
+- Creating tickets together felt like time-loss to the team, so while I worked on tickets, the rest created wireframes.
+  The moment, I realized we needed to do this together, I did get resistance.
-- I, as the SCRUM master did some research to find out what my responsibilities were:
+- That's why I, as the SCRUM master did some research to find out what my responsibilities were:

 ![img_1.png](IMG-README/scrumMasterMeme.png)